swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 Now that we have some understanding of functions, we'll look at how types work with functions, both as domains and ranges.
 This is just an overview; the series ["understanding F# types"](/series/understanding-fsharp-types.html) will cover types in detail.

 First, we need to understand the type notation a bit more.
-We’ve seen that the arrow notation "`->`" is used to show the domain and range.
+We've seen that the arrow notation "`->`" is used to show the domain and range.
 So that a function signature always looks like:

 {% highlight fsharp %}
 val functionName : domain -> range